-Sir David Amess murder: Ali Harbi Ali given whole life order
+Sir David Amess murder: Ali Harbi Ali given whole-life sentence

 - Published

-IS fanatic Ali Harbi Ali has been given a whole-life jail sentence for murdering MP Sir David Amess.
+IS fanatic Ali Harbi Ali has been given a whole-life sentence for murdering MP Sir David Amess.

-Ali stabbed the Southend West MP more than 20 times at a constituency surgery in Essex in October.
+Ali, 26, stabbed the veteran Conservative MP for Southend West more than 20 times at a constituency surgery in Leigh-on-Sea in Essex in October.

 At the hearing at the Old Bailey, Judge Mr Justice Sweeney said: "This was a murder that struck at the heart of our democracy."